A Blog About Topics and Views of Interest to Christians

 That this false Roman Catholic church doctrine is false teaching and heresy contrary to the Word of God can be proved expressly and conclusively by one verse in the Holy Bible.
 This verse in 1 Timothy 2:5 states, “For there is one God, and there is one mediator between God and men, the man Christ Jesus.”

 Again, the Roman Catholic church has created a title and role for Mary out of thin air.
-This spurious doctrine has no support in Scripture, and it is, therefore, pure heresy.
+This spurious doctrine has no support in Scripture and is, therefore, pure heresy.

 HAIL MARY